patmllr/snib/README.md

 `clean`

-Removes the `prompts` folder and/or `sinibconfig.toml` file from your project.
+Removes the `prompts` folder and/or `sinibconfig.toml` from your project directory.

 | Option          | Short | Description                                    |
 | --------------- | ----- | ---------------------------------------------- |